 The Faculty Senate is named and empowered to act for the General Faculty.
 There are no bylaws in this section.

 Article II, Section 2.
 Purposes

-The Faculty Senate's three principal purposes are identified as legislative, advisory, and communication and the resolution of conflicts.
+The Faculty Senate's three principal purposes are legislative, advisory, and conflict resolution.
 There are no bylaws in this section.

 Article II, Section 3.
 Responsibilities and Functions